Code-the-Dream-School/dd-prac-team4-back/README.md

 - **spotify-web-api-node**: Node.js wrapper for the Spotify Web API.
 - **stripe**: Library for processing payments, including credit card transactions.

+### Real-Time Communication:

+- **socket.io**: A library for real-time, bidirectional communication between clients and the server.
+- **socket.io-client**: The client-side library for Socket.IO.

 ### API Documentation:

 - **swagger-ui-dist**: UI component for rendering Swagger documentation.